teyiadzufeh/hng-stage-two/README.md

 ## Dependencies Explained
 - express: NodeJS Framework used for creating Web APIs
 - mongoose and mongodb: Used for connecting to the database as well as managing the database
-- nanoid: For generating a random string used in creating the "user_id"
 - dotenv: Provides the option of using a file (.env) to store sensitive variables

 ## API Documentation